-An ALL NEW Edition of Classic Christmas Radio Theater is Completed!
+An ALL NEW Edition of Christmas on the Radio is Completed!

 Here's what's on tap!

 Hour 1 - An Hour of Western Adventure.
 First Gunsmoke starring William Conrad, originally broadcast December 23, 1956, Beeker’s Barn.
 A young couple take shelter in her estranged father's barn, just before she has a baby!
 Also Have Gun Will Travel starring John Dehner, originally broadcast December 28, 1958, The Hanging Cross.
 Paladin comes upon a woman and child in the desert, possibly with Typhoid fever.

 Hour 2 - CBS Radio Workshop, originally broadcast December 23, 1956, All Is Bright.
 The story of how "Silent Night" came to be written and became world famous.
 Also The Treasury Star Parade, originally broadcast December 24, 1942, A Modern Scrooge starring Lionel Barrymore.
 A Wartime Christmas Carol.

 Hour 3 - The Jack Benny Special Christmas Show, originally broadcast December 2, 1956.
 The traditional and very funny visit to the department store for Christmas shopping.